 How to Make an Investment Portfolio

-One you are clear on what you need and your priorities are in order, you are ready to begin investing.
+One you are clear on what you need and your priorities are in order, you may feel ready to begin investing.
 Your responses to the questions above can be used to choose a variety of investments that align with your goals, your comfort level with risk and the timeframe you have.

 The process of selecting where to invest is referred to as asset allocation.
 Assets are the resources that an individual will invest, and this can be spread across different types of investments.
 This is called diversifying and in order to do this effectively, you can do this in a multitude of ways.